osu-itis/Azure-AppService-GenerateTeams/README.md

 ## Workflow and Usage

 - `NewTeam` Function is triggered via a post request
-  - A new O365 Group is generated and populated with a single member (the owner of the group).
+  - A new O365 Group is generated and populated with a single member (the owner of the group)
-  - The group is then used to create a Microsoft Team via Microsoft Graph.
+  - The group is then used to create a Microsoft Team via Microsoft Graph
     - >NOTE: Currently this is best practice, Graph API calls newer 1.* may have a single Graph Request to create a team rather than a two part process.
-  - The queue trigger takes a mixture of the Group and Team attributes and posts the results to an azure table (this is both used for checking the status of the new team and as long term storage logs for the requests).
+  - This function takes a mixture of the Group and Team attributes and posts the results to the azure table for long term logging
-  - Shortly after the new team is created, the owner (and one and only member) will be granted access to the team and receive a notification if the teams client is running.
+  - Shortly after the new team is created, the owner (the one and only member) will be granted access to the team and receive a notification if their teams client is running
   - A queue message is generated to the storage queue
-- `TimedGALChanges` This function incrementally checks on the storage queue to determine if there are any pending queue messages
+- `TimedGALChanges` This function incrementally checks the storage queue to determine if there are any pending queue messages
-  - If there are pending queue messages
+  - If there are pending queue messages:
-    - it loads exchange, and attempts to set the visibility of the group in the GAL.
+    - The function loads exchange, and attempts to set the visibility of the group in the GAL
-      - If it succeeds, the queue message is removed from the queue
+      - If the function succeeds, the queue message is removed from the queue
-      - If not, the queue message will be checked again the next time the function incrementally checks the queue.
+      - If the function does not succeed, the queue message will be checked again the next time the function incrementally checks the queue

 ## REST Examples

-### Example Hostnames
+### Example Hostname

 ```text
 The name is based off of whatever the Azure Function App Service name is: